Daily and Weekly Periodicity in Large Language Model Performance and Its Implications for Research: Methods

 To assess the statistical significance of spectral peaks, we employed a nonparametric permutation procedure \cite{odellPermutationTestPeriodicities1975, ptitsynPermutationTestPeriodicity2006}.
 Specifically, the observed time series was randomly permuted $n=1000$ times to generate surrogate datasets that destroyed temporal dependencies while retaining the distribution of observed values.
 For each surrogate, the Welch spectrum was recomputed using identical parameters.
 An empirical significance threshold was then constructed for each frequency bin as the 95th percentile of the bootstrap distribution, corresponding to a one-sided test with $\alpha=0.05$.
 Frequencies at which the observed spectrum exceeded this threshold are considered statistically significant.

-Following identification of statistically significant spectral peaks, the overall amount of explained variability in performance in the original time series was quantified.
-Specifically, spectral power is summed over all frequency bins corresponding to statistically significant peak frequencies, and this sum was normalized by the total spectral power.
-Because the variance of a time series equals the total spectral power \cite{oppenheimDiscretetimeSignalProcessing1999}, this procedure yields an estimate of the proportion of variance attributable to periodic components associated with the identified peaks.
+Moreover, the proportion of performance variability explained by periodic components in the original time series was quantified.
+To this end, spectral power \(P(f)\) was summed across all frequency bins corresponding to statistically significant peak frequencies \(f^\ast\).
+Because the total variance of a time series equals the integral of its power spectrum \cite{oppenheimDiscretetimeSignalProcessing1999}, normalizing the sum by the total variance yields the fraction of variance attributable to the identified significant periodic patterns.
+Specifically, we computed